-We could ask ourselves, what happens to the energy and money invested in the product, if we get negative reviews from the clients because the product is not perfect?
+We could ask ourselves, what happens to the energy and money invested in the product if we get negative reviews from the clients because the product is not perfect?
 Fair enough.

-These experiments should be built with minimal effort (or development time in case of a software).
+There are various ways to test a different hypothesis, most often with the help of an experiment.
+We should build these experiments with minimal effort (or development time in the case of software).
 Their sole purpose is to test (validate) our assumptions.
-Most often, features that are otherwise considered essential to the final product are left out because of this.
+We often leave out features that are otherwise considered essential to the final product because of this.

 Creating an experiment will be the Build phase of our Build-Measure-Learn feedback loop.